Sandhills (Nebraska): History

 The plant-anchored dunes of the Sandhills were long considered an irreclaimable desert.
 In the 1870s, cattlemen began to discover their potential as rangeland for Longhorn cattle.

 The fragility of the sandy soil makes the area unsuitable for cultivation of crops.
 Attempts at farming were made in the region in the late 1870s and again around 1890.

 The 1904 Kinkaid Act allowed homesteaders to claim 640 acres of land, rather than the 160 acres allowed by the 1862 Homestead Act.
 Nearly nine million acres (36,000 km2) were claimed by "Kinkaiders" between 1910 and 1917.
 Some of the Kinkaiders farmed the land, but these attempts generally failed.
 This included Nebraska's largest black settlement, DeWitty, which was located in southeast Cherry County until the 1930s.
 Many of the largest ranches broke up about the same time due to regulations against fencing federal range lands.

 Some development of cropland agriculture in the modern era has occurred through the use of center-pivot irrigation systems.

 In the 21st century, the Sandhills are a productive cattle ranching area, supporting over 530,000 beef cattle.
-The population of the region continues to decline as older generations die out, younger generations move to the cities, and ranches are consolidated.
+The human population of the region continues to decline as older generations die out, younger generations move to the cities, and ranches are consolidated.
 A number of small towns remain in the region.

 Ecology

 The Sandhills contain a large array of plant and animal life.
 Minimal crop production has led to limited land fragmentation; the resulting extensive and continuous habitat for plant and animal species has largely preserved the biodiversity of the area.

-The Sandhills are home to 314 vertebrate species including mule deer, whitetail deer, jackrabbits, pronghorn antelope, elk, coyotes, red fox, Western meadowlarks (the Nebraska state bird), prairie dogs, bull snakes, prairie rattlesnakes, ringnecked pheasant, ruffed grouse, badgers, ground squirrels, skunks, native bat species and many fish species.
+The Sandhills are home to 314 vertebrate species including mule deer, whitetail deer, jackrabbits, pronghorn antelope, elk, coyotes, red fox, Western meadowlarks (the Nebraska state bird), prairie dogs, bull snakes, prairie rattlesnakes, ringnecked pheasant, sharp-tailed grouse, badgers, ground squirrels, skunks, native bat species and many fish species.